icholy/blog/content/post/typescript-json.md

 **EDITS:**

 * I'm aware that calling `toString` on `Date` is redundant.
+* There's a full commented example at the end.
 * Use `toJSON` method as suggested by [Schipperz](http://choly.ca/post/typescript-json/#comment-2579762437).
 * Add `reviver` method as suggested by [Anders Ringqvist](http://choly.ca/post/typescript-json/#comment-2579491209).